Should You Accept a Settlement Agreement or Claim Unfair Dismissal?

 So, should you accept a settlement agreement instead?

-If the amount your employer is offering you in a settlement agreement is greater than the value of an unfair dismissal claim, you should certainly accept.
+If the amount your employer offers you in a settlement agreement is greater than the value of an unfair dismissal claim, you should certainly accept.

 Weigh up the prospects of success against the amount you may recover.
 For example, if you have 60% chance of successfully recovering £10,000, you may want to accept £6,000.

-However, if your case is much stronger than that and you could reasonably expect to win a much higher amount, then you should try to negotiate a better deal.
+However, if your case is much stronger than that and you could reasonably expect to win much more, you should try to negotiate a better deal.